Improving Magnetic Resonance Imaging with Smart and Thin Metasurfaces: Results

 \subsection{Metasurface design paradigm and (de-)tuning mechanism}

 In the following, we present the final results of our iterative metamaterial design loop for smart metasurfaces.
-To avoid any additional control circuitry components and batteries, we follow a design paradigm for non-linear MTMs\cite{Zhao:2019} , such that each of our smart metasurface EPs consists of a non-linear system of two inductively coupled and resonant substructures.
+To avoid any additional control circuitry components and batteries, we follow a design paradigm for non-linear MTMs\cite{Zhao:2019}, such that each of our smart metasurface EPs consists of a non-linear system of two inductively coupled and resonant substructures.
 One of these is a linear 2d MTM (linear metasurface) and the other one is a non-linear, single-loop tuning resonator; see Figs.\ \ref{fig:1}d, \ref{fig:2}a and the supplementary material for a visual impression.
 In such an arrangement, resonant hybrid modes\cite{Jouvaud:2016} are determined by the properties of each subsystem and the coupling mechanism.
 The fundamental mode is of primary interest for MRI applications due to the largest region of interest (ROI) that can be covered.
 Our design has the advantage that instead of manipulating every unit cell of the linear MTM separately, only the tuning resonator needs to be controlled to vary the resonance of the full EP.
-Details on a theoretical description of such an arrangement via the coupled mode theory have been published before\cite{Zhao:2019} .
-In the methods section, details on the design parameters for the EPs are outlined.
+Details on a theoretical description of a similar arrangement via the coupled mode theory have been published before\cite{Zhao:2019} and we outline the most important steps in the methods section; see also the supplementary material and figures therein.
+Details on the design parameters for the EPs are outlined in the methods section as well.

 Following the design methodology, each of our EPs is conceptually composed of i) a linear metasurface resonator consisting of capacitively-loaded and coupled flat-wire unit cells, and ii) an outer single-loop tuning resonator, which is milled on the same dielectric substrate and tightly covers the inner structure.
 The substrate is less than $0.6\,$mm thick with only $17\,\mu$m of copper cladding, see the methods section for details.
 The tuning resonator is loaded with semi-conductor elements that are sensitive to the incident power level via the induced current in the loop.
 In the Tx phase of the MRI sequence, substantially higher power is incident as compared to the Rx phase, in which the signal is caused by the relaxation of the excited magnetization.
 Hence, the resonance behavior of the tuning resonator is sensitive to the imaging phase and, thus, also the hybrid modes of the full EP are influenced by the incident power.
 The result is a smart, non-linear metasurface of which the resonance properties change between Tx and Rx without any additional need for user influence, control circuitry, batteries, or active (de-)tuning.